 This Deep Dive Coding Bootcamp will allow you to learn the fundamentals of software engineering utilizing Java, the world’s most popular programming language.
-We will teach you how to build modern, in-demand software that runs on and integrates multiple platforms including Android and Salesforce.
+We will teach you how to build modern, in-demand software that runs on and integrates multiple platforms.
 Graduate with truly marketable, high-income skills.

 For years Java has ranked at the top of industry-wide rankings of programming languages in terms of usage, popularity and employer demand.
 The versatility of Java, combined with its extensive ecosystem of tools, has made it indispensable for writing code that operates across multiple platforms, including in mission-critical enterprise software environments.